stitchdata/docs/_integration-schemas/yotpo/products.md

     type: "object"
     description: "Details about the product."
     object-attributes:
       - name: "key"
         type: "string"
         description: "The product spec key."

       - name: "value"
         type: "string"
         description: ""

   - name: "category"
     type: "object"
     description: "Details about the categories the product is in."
     object-attributes:
       - name: "id"
         type: "number"
         description: "The ID of the category the product is in."
+        # foreign-key-id: "category-id"

       - name: "name"
         type: "string"
         description: "The name of the category the product is in."

   - name: "images"
     type: "object"
     description: "Details about the images associated with the product."
     object-attributes:
       - name: "original"
         type: "string"
         description: "The original image associated with the product."

       - name: "square"
         type: "string"
         description: "The thumbnail version of the original image associated with the product."

       - name: "facebook"
         type: "string"
         description: "The Facebook image associated with the product."

       - name: "facebook_square"
         type: "string"
         description: "The thumbnail version of the image associated with the product."

       - name: "kind"
         type: "string"
         description: ""
 ---